MonjokT/Predicting-Bridge-Structural-Health-and-Failure-Risk/README.md

 forecast which bridges are heading toward poor condition before the next inspector arrives.

-This project asks: can a machine learning model look at a bridge's age, physical size, traffic load, and maintenance history ,and predict how bad its structural condition is likely to be?
+This project asks if  a machine learning model can look at a bridge's age, physical size, traffic load, and maintenance history ,and predict how bad its structural condition is likely to be.

 To answer that, I built a supervised machine learning pipeline using the 2023 National Bridge Inventory.
 The pipeline covers the complete workflow: loading and